-During the chaotic times of World War, many civilians fled their homes to safety, wherever that was in the moment.
-Carrying only what was essential or empty-handed, individuals ran, leaving their possession behind.
+During the chaotic times of World War II, many civilians fled their homes to safety, wherever that was in the moment.
+Carrying only what was essential, or even empty-handed, individuals ran and left their possession behind.

 When Solange Beaugiron died, the descendant was notified of the apartment.
 Hence after 70 years, auctioneers had to take an inventory of the place.
 Underneath the thick piles of dust and cobwebs lay immense treasures and art collections.
 Besides a few distinctive paintings were a stack of love letters.
-It turns out; Madame Marthe de Florian was Boldini’s artistic muse.
+It turns out Madame Marthe de Florian was Boldini’s artistic muse.